input-output-hk/cardano-docs.iohk.io/_docs/technical/2017-01-15-cli-options.md

 where:

-1. `OLD_DIR` - path to a directory with a program, old version.
-Path must exist.
+1. `OLD_DIR` - the path to a directory with a program, old version.
+The path must exist.
-2. `NEW_DIR` - path to a directory with a program, new version.
-Path must exist.
+2. `NEW_DIR` - the path to a directory with a program, new version.
+The path must exist.
-3. `OUTPUT_TAR_FILE` - path to output `.tar`-file with diff (based on a difference between old version and new one).
+3. `OUTPUT_TAR_FILE` - the path to output `.tar`-file with diff (based on a difference between old version and new one).

 Both directories must have equal file structure (e.g. they must contain the same files in the same subdirectories correspondingly), otherwise `cardano-genupdate` will fail.